Coronavirus Blog Series: Business Interruption Insurance – Supreme Court Ruling

 The UK Supreme Court has today ruled in favour of small business receiving payments from Business Interruption Insurance policies.

-The case refers to claims for loss of earning made by small businesses during the national lockdown in March 2020, when they were forced to close unexpectedly.
-Many insurers had refused to pay, stating that the business interruption policies were not designed to cover a Government-imposed lockdown and that such restrictions were only covered in specialist polices.
+The case refers to claims for loss of earnings made by small businesses during the national lockdown in March 2020, when they were forced to close unexpectedly.
+Many insurers had refused to pay, stating that the business interruption policies were not designed to cover a Government-imposed lockdown and that such restrictions were only covered in specialist policies.

 The Financial Conduct Authority (FCA) then brought a test case to the High Court last Summer, seeking clarity on business interruption policy clauses based on a sample of 21 policies from eight different insurers.
 The High Court had ruled on a representative sample of 17 policy wordings used by 16 insurers and found that most of the clauses used in the sample, do provide cover.

 This was then appealed by six of the eight insurers in November 2020, with the Supreme Court issuing their final ruling on 15 January 2021.
 The FCA has said it would be working closely with insurers to ensure they settled claims they were now required to pay, and to make interim payments if possible.*